trason-trail-races/oer/raceinfo.md

 ### Shuttle to Start

-Shuttle Buses will be available from the finish at the Auburn Dam Overlook in Auburn to the start at the Foresthill Elementary School in Foresthill.
-Departure time to be determined.
+Shuttle Buses will be available from the finish at the Auburn Dam Overlook in Auburn to the start at the Stone's Brew, 24482 Main Street in Foresthill.
+Below are the departure times:

+* 100km and 50m: 4:45am
+* 50km: 6:45am

 <hr>

 ### Bib Pickup

-Foresthill Elementary School 5-5:45 a.m. for the 100k and 50m, 7-7:45 a.m. for the 50k.
+Auburn Running Company 833 Lincoln Way, Auburn, CA Friday  10:00am - 6:00pm
+Stone's Brew 24482 Main Street, Foresthill, CA 100k and 50m - 5-5:45am, 50k - 7-7:45am

 <hr>